casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::tip

-The contract hash has to be of type `ContractHash` in the contract itself, we can pass the hash as a `Key` argument and change it to `ContractHash` in the smart contract.
+The contract hash has to be of type `ContractHash` in the contract itself.
+We can pass the hash as a `Key` argument and change it to `ContractHash` in the smart contract.

 :::